amygorgon/didtyronzil/docs/CRUD-operations/did-deactivate.md

-# DID Deactivate tyronZIL transaction
+# DID Deactivate transaction

 It completely deactivates the Decentralized Identifier by setting the DID Status to *Deactivated* and the DID state to *None*, *undefined* or *Empty*.

 To be able to execute this operation, the user MUST possess the private [*did_recovery_key*](../protocol-parameters.md#did-keys).

-Once the operation request is processed, the user as the contract owner MUST call the *DidDeactivate* transition of their [DID smart contract](../smart-contracts/didc.md).
+Once the operation request is processed, the user as the contract owner MUST call the *DidDeactivate* transition of their [DID smart contract](../smart-contracts/DID.tyron.md).
 This transition is irreversible - after deactivation, the DID contract will never be useful again.
 Resolving the Decentralized Identifier in future occasions MUST throw a *DidDeactivated* error.

-## On the DID Client's side:
+## On the SSI client's side:

 0. Initialize with the Zilliqa network (mainnet or testnet) & the user's domain name.did to fetch their DID contract from the blockchain.
 1. Utilize the user's private *did_recovery_key* to verify that it corresponds to the public *did_recovery_key* stored in the DID smart contract.
 3. Retrieve the [*tyron_hash*](../protocol-parameters.md#tyron-hash) from the user's DID contract and sign it with the pair *did_recovery_keys* through the [SIGNATURE_ALGORITHM](../protocol-parameters.md#signature-algorithm).
-5. Submit the *DidDeactivate* tyronZIL transaction with its transition parameters (agent and Schnorr signature).
+5. Submit the *DidDeactivate* tyronzil transaction with its transition parameters (agent and Schnorr signature).
 The contract owner MUST call this transition for it to be successful.

 ## On the DID smart contract's side